 Even if your position allows you to highlight your most impressive skills and do the type of work that you enjoy most, you might find the day-to-day environment within your office to be exhausting, or worse yet, demoralizing.
 Believe it or not, nearly two thirds of Americans are unhappy at their current jobs.
 You don't want to join that crowd.

 Discovering your cultural fit is not about “good” or “bad” cultures.
 The perfect company culture and work environment for one person may be another's complete nightmare.
 Yet, the importance of finding that ideal match is essential to career satisfaction.
 Here are a few interview tips to help make sure you discover your perfect cultural fit before accepting the job.

 According to Investopedia, company culture (or corporate culture) is the “beliefs and behaviors that determine how a company's employees and management interact.”
 Essentially, company culture is everything about how a company operates; from its mission statement to the little perks, like free snacks.

 Why does it matter?
-If you find yourself in a job with a company culture that doesn't work with your personality, it could end up being a daily struggle.
-That means your work will suffer and your relationship with your employers will too.
+If you find yourself in a job with a company culture and work environment that doesn't work with your personality, it could end up being a daily struggle.
+That means your work will suffer and your relationship with your employers and fellow employees will too.

 Do you Google a person before your first date?
 It's okay; you can admit it.
 It's natural to be curious and to do a little research to see if any red flags pop up.